 Aurora

-Christened by local civic leaders who were inspired by a particularly brilliant display of northern lights high above the new village, Aurora is located on the eastern edge of the Mesabi Iron range.
+Christened by local civic leaders inspired by a particularly brilliant display of the Northern Lights high above the new village, Aurora is located on the eastern edge of the Mesabi Iron Range.
 Aurora is a town with a schedule full of festivals.
 While visiting here, view the former LTV Steel Mining Company from the designated lookout point at the city’s edge.
 Here you will also find lodging, restaurants, parks, shopping, and a library for Wi-Fi access.

 Here are a couple of Aurora’s attractions.